Get E-Book

 LITERAL='line1\nline2'

-PRIVATE_KEY contains newline characters.
-LITERAL contains backslash plus n.
-Single quotes and backticks preserve that pair as ordinary text.
+PRIVATE_KEY contains real newline characters.
+LITERAL contains the two characters backslash and n.
+Single quotes and backticks preserve that pair as ordinary text, so the quote style changes the resulting string.

-Multiline environment values are quoted values that continue across physical lines.
+Multiline values are quoted values that continue across physical lines -

 CERT="-----BEGIN-----